Here are some frequently asked questions that our pet owners have. Please contact us if you would like more information.

-A: If you live in Cornwall or Devon, or are moving to these areas because you are leaving a violent and abusive relationship, or have left we are here to help you.
-You can call us directly, or , if you are in touch with any support services such as Domestic Violence and Abuse Services, the Police, Social Care and so on they can make a referral to our service on your behalf.
+A: If you are a victim/survivor of domestic violence and abuse and are in Cornwall or Devon, or are fleeing to these areas we may be able to foster your animals.
+You can call us directly, or, if you are in touch with any support services such as Domestic Violence and Abuse Services, the Police, Social Care and so on they can make a referral to our service on your behalf.

 Q: Do I have to go into a refuge to be able to use your service?

-A: Whether you go into refuge, emergency accommodation, hospital or stay with a friend or family member we will be able to foster your pet(s) if we have a suitable foster home available.
+A: Whether you go into refuge, emergency accommodation or stay with a friend or family member we will be able to foster your pet(s) if we have a suitable foster home available.

-Q: What type of pets can we foster?
+Q: What type of animals can we foster?